Did You Know?

 You can ‘Pay As You Go’ to get active

 Active Luton’s flexible payment options include Pay As You Go.
 There’s no need to commit to a monthly membership if you don’t want to.
 You can ‘Pay As You Go’ for all of our activities and get discount with our Go4Less card.

 Our Active Training and Development team run First Aid and resuscitation course for employers across Luton and for people working with or caring for children.
 Our qualifications are nationally recognised and really do save lives.

 Toddlers need exercise too

 Physical activity should be encouraged from birth – in the first instance through floor-based and water-based activities in safe environments.
-All under 5s should minimise the amount of time they spend sitting for long periods of time – except when they’re asleep!
-Rolling and playing on the floor through to reaching, pulling and pushing toys and climbing in the park all count.
-You’ll be setting your child up for a healthier life.
+All under 5s should minimise the amount of time they spend sitting still for long periods of time – except when they’re asleep!

 Starting young creates an exercise habit for life

-Children and young people should all be active for at least an hour a day for up to several hours a day and, at least three times a week, children should be encouraged to undertake intense, vigorous activity.
-Whether it’s riding a bike, playing in a playground, any sport from swimming to netball or football, children should be involved in regular activity which makes their heart beat faster.
+Children and young people should be active for at least an hour a day.
+At least three times a week, they should be encouraged to undertake fun physical activities.
+Whether it’s riding a bike or playing in a playground, any sport which gets their blood pumping!